Neuroscale-Users/dsi2lsl-old/README.md

 #dsi2lsl#

-Use this program to stream real-time data acquired by a Wearable Sensing DSI headset to the local area network (LAN) via the LSL library.
+Use this program to stream real-time data acquired by a [Wearable Sensing](http://www.wearablesensing.com) DSI headset to the local area network (LAN) via the [LSL](https://github.com/sccn/labstreaminglayer) library.
-Below we list the install instructions (including Bluetooth config issues) for GNU/Linux, Windows, and Mac.
-All commands need to be typed on a terminal/command window.
+Below we list the build instructions (including Bluetooth troubleshooting steps) for GNU/Linux, Windows, and Mac.
+All commands need to be typed on a terminal.

+For deployment just copy the subfolder inside Deploy/ that correspond to your OS.

-Note: Observe that you only need to re-build the app in the case that for some reason the provided binary doesn't run on your system.
+Note: You only need to re-build the app if for some reason the binary in the Deploy folder doesn't run on your system.

-#Install#
+#Build#

 ##GNU/Linux##

 1. Move to the dsi2lsl/ folder.
-Observe that you have to substitute "/.." by the specific full path to the dsi2lsl folder in your file system.
+Substitute "/.." by the specific full path to the dsi2lsl folder in your file system.

 ```bash
 cd /../dsi2lsl